Skip to Main Content

 For the University / Admin:

-7. Help state fulfill state legislative intentions.
+6. Help fulfill state legislative goals and mandates.

 For Students:

-5. Less digital redlining (assumption that everyone has internet access & current tech). ~12% of ASU students do not have reliable internet or a tech device to access online materials.
-[Sum 19 Survey].
+5. Less digital redlining (assumption that everyone has internet access & current tech).

 6. Shorter time to graduation: take class now rather than "when I can afford the textbook."
 Less student loan debt.

-11. Money not spent on textbooks can be used to bolster the local economy = great for the whole SLV!
+8. Money not spent on textbooks can be used to bolster the local economy = great for the whole SLV!

 Purpose of the Research Guide (LibGuide)